stepstone-tech/android-material-stepper/README.md

 <img src ="./gifs/tabs-styled.gif" width="640" height="360"/>

 ## Supported features
-  - color customisation of individual widgets inside of the stepper via View attributes
+  - color customisation of individual widgets inside of the stepper via View attributes or a style from a theme
-  - custom texts of individual widgets inside of the stepper via View attributes
+  - custom texts of individual widgets inside of the stepper via View attributes or a style from a theme
   - embedding the stepper anywhere in the view hierarchy and changing the stepper type for various device configurations, e.g. phone/tablet, portrait/landscape
   - step validation